Lucia to Fort Hunter-Liggett

 Nacimiento Road is paved, but goaty, narrow and the usual drop-offs into the valley below.
 Some claim it is one of the best motorcycle roads on the Central Coast.
 I suppose that depends on what you came for, and what bike you are on.
 Views, yes.
 Great pavement, nope.
 It also dips in and out of forest alcoves that blanket the hillsides at times, and then bursts out into steep hillsides covered in scrub brush.
 Watch out for car clubs.
 Trains of corvettes coming over the range from King City may suddenly appear coming around a blind corner.

-The view alone is worth it, just to ride on up to the viewpoint of your choice, and then ride back down.
+The view alone is worth it, ride on up to the viewpoint of your choice, and then ride back down.
 We think it’s a can’t miss and have taken every tour group up to one of the viewpoints for nearly 20 years.
 During the heat of summer, the temperature will change 20 degrees in 5 miles as you ride out of the cool blanket of air that sits atop the ocean surface.

 If your Highway 1 ride is non-stop fog, this detour is a must to run up Nacimiento Rd until you ride above the ocean fog layer.